-- 3.1 Factors that allow decreasing the auditing time include, but are not limited to, the following: - 3.1.1 Plantations1: The auditing time required for plantations can be reduced by up to 30% for operations > 10.000 ha. - 3.1.2 Limited forestry activities: Where the MU(s) under evaluation is solely managed for conservation or with low intensity (according to FSC-STD-01-003 V1-0 Section 3), auditing time can be reduced by 20%. - 3.1.3 Group and multiple MU certificates: Auditing time can be decreased by up to 30% depending on the group type, distribution of responsibilities, homogenity of the management system, etc.
+- 3.1 Factors that allow decreasing the auditing time include, but are not limited to, the following: - 3.1.1 Plantations: The auditing time required for plantations can be reduced by up to 30% for operations > 10.000 ha. - 3.1.2 Limited forestry activities: Where the MU(s) under evaluation is solely managed for conservation or with low intensity (according to FSC-STD-01-003 V1-0 Section 3), auditing time can be reduced by 20%. - 3.1.3 Group and multiple MU certificates: Auditing time can be decreased by up to 30% depending on the group type, distribution of responsibilities, homogenity of the management system, etc.

-1 See definition of 'plantations' given in FSC-STD-01-001 V 5.2 (P&C)
+See definition of 'plantations' given in FSC-STD-01-001 V 5.2 (P&C)

-ADVICE-20-007-20 Implementation of FM online reporting Normative reference FSC-STD-20-007a (V1-0) EN Clause 1.1, 2.1, 2.2, Section 5 and 7.1 FSC-STD-20-007b (V1-0) EN Clause 1.1 Approval date 23 September 2020 (by FSC Director General) Revised 4 December 2020 Revised 14 July 2021 Effective date 01 January 2021 Terms & definitions FM online reporting: FM online reporting is a tool developed by FSC to harmonize FSC forest management audit reports across certification bodies, enabling data standardization and automated data transfer to the FSC database.
-It consists of two integral components: an FM online report template for collecting the data and an FM online module in the FSC certification portal for managing FM data and its submission to FSC.
-The FM online reporting template consists of a Microsoft Word template document, and an Add-In extension to be installed.
-FSC certification portal: Online portal for certificate management to be used by certificate bodies, certificate holders and trademark license holders.
-Background Report writing requirements for forest management evaluations are provided in "FSC-STD-20-007a (V1-0) EN Forest management evaluations addendum - Forest certification reports" and "FSC-STD-20-007b (V1-0) EN Forest management evaluations addendum - Forest certification public summary reports".
+ADVICE-20-007-20 Implementation of FM online reporting Normative reference FSC-STD-20-007a (V1-0) EN Clause 1.1, 2.1, 2.2, Section 5 and 7.1 FSC-STD-20-007b (V1-0) EN Clause 1.1 Approval date 23 September 2020 (by FSC Director General) Revised 4 December 2020 Revised 14 July 2021 Revised 20 August 2021 Revised 17 November 2021 Effective date 01 January 2021 Terms & definitions FM digital reporting template: standardized template developed by FSC to harmonize data collection and reporting from FSC forest management evaluations.
+The FM digital reporting template is a steppingstone in introducing more advanced technology for data collection and publication of public summary reports.
+The template consists of two (2) components: An MS Word template, specifying the scope of data to be collected, and An MS Excel document defining the architecture of data specified in the MS Word template.
+Background Report writing requirements for forest management evaluations at provided in "FSC-STD-20-007a (V1-0) EN Forest management evaluation addendum - Forest certification reports" and "FSC-STD-20-007b (V1-EN Forest management evaluations addendum - Forest certification publisummary reports".
 Based on these requirements, certification bodies develop and maintain their own audit report template, which differs in structure, format and content, even though there is a certain minimum content required.
-The various formats of reports and structure in presenting the data cause inconsistency in public reporting thus limiting transparency, as well as significantly limiting performance and impact monitoring done by FSC.
+The various formats of reports and structure of data cause inconsistency in public reporting thus limiting transparency, as well as significantly limiting performance and impact monitoring done by FSC.
 Additionally, differences in the reports limit the ability for systemic learning from the certification processes across certification bodies.
+The FM digital reporting template introduces changes to the scope of data reported as per FSC-STD-20-007a in order to align with the technology available, as well as to better reflect the current data availability, reality and needs.
 In 2017, the FSC membership approved Motion 16 (Harnessing audit data to improve assurance integrity, Monitoring & Evaluation (M&E), and the value proposition for FSC) to address these challenges.
-This Advice Note is part of the motion implementation process and introduces new unified FSC reporting templates and changes to the FM certificate management in the FSC database.
-The FM online reporting introduces changes to the scope of data reported as per FSC-STD-20-007a in order to align with the technology available, as well as to better reflect the current data availability reality and needs.
-To enable a smooth transition from the current reporting practices to FM online reporting, a stepwise approach will be applied.
-This Advice Note regulates the steps for the mandatory implementation of FM online reporting.
-Advice NOTE: The earlier version of this Advice Note revised on 4 December 2020 required the mandatory use of the FM online report template in evaluations, as well as to perform a functionality test of the FM online module in Clauses 1 to 3.
-The former clauses 1 to 3 have been removed as they were timebound and their applicability has lapsed.
-The numbering of clauses 4 to 6, however, has been kept unchanged, in order to retain the references in earlier issued documents and correspondence that are still relevant for the implementation of this advice note.
+This Advice Note is part of the motion implementation process.
+It introduces FM digital reporting template, and regulates its implementation, as a first step in standardization of reporting data.
+To enable a transition from the current reporting practices to more advanced data collection and reporting, a stepwise approach will be applied.